Deveshjoshi101/StudyPal/Projects/Applications/calendar-app/readme.md

 2. The project builds and can be served
 3. Your app can create an appointment
 4. Your app can move appointments via Drag&Drop
-5. You have ensured all different Angular patterns such as lazyload, router, forms are in place
+5. You have ensured all different Angular patterns such as lazyload, router, forms are in place.

-Once the task is completed, compress the files/folder as a .zip (exclude node_modules) file and share it in the results form.
+Once the task is completed, share it here.
 In addition, please provide screenshots of your application served locally.

 Example views for understanding (Calendar App)

  <img width="1200" src="https://github.com/Deveshjoshi101/StudyPal/blob/master/Projects/Applications/calendar-app/Example1.png" alt="Example1">
  <img width="1200" src="https://github.com/Deveshjoshi101/StudyPal/blob/master/Projects/Applications/calendar-app/Example2.png" alt="Example2">